Translations

 Analysis

-The previous section “spread the peanut butter on the bread.”
-This section “adds the jelly,” by my analysis.
-Let's check the state budget then our household budget.
+The section above spread the peanut butter on the bread, so to speak.
+This section adds the jelly, as it were, by my analysis.
+Let's check the state budget and then our household budget.

 Tennessee Budget

 So, how much sales tax revenue did Tennessee lose?
 It's uncertain.
-I decided, for fun, to tell and then ask Microsoft's “Bing” (so-called artificial intelligence) the following: “The TN sales tax on food is 4%.
-TN county sales taxes vary, from 1.5% to 2.75%.
-Factoring those, from 8/1/2023 to 10/31/2023, how much sales tax revenue did TN lose, during the 8/1/2023 to 10/31/2023 TN sales tax holiday?”
-Bing's answer stated, in part, “. . . we can estimate the amount of sales tax revenue that Tennessee lost during the holiday period . . . $330 million.”
-(I don't know who the “we” are, in Bing's answer, unless that robot has a multiple personality disorder!
-You may get a different answer, if you ask “Bing” the same question.)
+I decided for fun to tell and then ask Microsoft's “Bing” (the so-called artificial intelligence) the following: “The TN sales tax on food is 4%.
+TN county sales taxes vary from 1.5% to 2.75%.
+Factoring those in, from 8/1/2023 to 10/31/2023, how much sales tax revenue did TN lose during the 8/1/2023 to 10/31/2023 TN sales tax holiday?”
+Bing's answer stated in part, “… we can estimate the amount of sales tax revenue that Tennessee lost during the holiday period [to be] … $330 million.”
+By the way, I don't know who the “we” are in Bing's answer, unless that robot has a multiple personality disorder!
+You may get a different answer if you ask “Bing” the same question.

-From “The Budget, Fiscal Year 2023-2024,” on TN Department of Finance & Administration (a 571-page online PDF document), I see that the 2024 fiscal year budget is $55.6 billion.
-The budget is balanced, unlike the USSA budget, unfortunately.
+From “The Budget, Fiscal Year 2023-2024,” TN Department of Finance & Administration (a 571-page online PDF document), I see that the 2024 fiscal year budget is $55.6 billion.
+The state budget is balanced, unlike the federal budget, unfortunately.

 Our Budget

-So, how did we do, on average?
-From “Tennessee General Assembly Passes Tennessee Works Tax Act: Legislation Among Largest Tax Cuts in Tennessee History,” on TN Department of Revenue, 4/27/2023, I read the following: “From August through October 2023, Tennesseans will not pay tax on food and food ingredients sold in grocery stores.
+So, how did we do on average?
+From “Tennessee General Assembly Passes Tennessee Works Tax Act: Legislation Among Largest Tax Cuts in Tennessee History,” TN Department of Revenue, 4/27/2023, I read the following: “From August through October 2023, Tennesseans will not pay tax on food and food ingredients sold in grocery stores.
 On average, each Tennessee family will save over $100 in taxes.”
-(The tax act, aside from the sales tax holiday on food, includes reductions on franchise and excise tax and on business tax.)
-We saved $6.77 less than the base estimate.
+(The tax act, aside from the sales tax holiday on food, included reductions on franchise and excise tax and on business tax.)
+We saved $6.77 less than the baseline estimate.
 We tried!
 Of course, I don't fall for the sales gimmick fallacy of “the more you spend, the more you save!”

 Total 08/2022 human food items: 123.